JanssenProject/jans/docs/janssen-server/auth-server/endpoints/par.md

 ## Want to contribute?

-If you have content you'd like to contribute to this page in the meantime, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).
+If you have content you'd like to contribute to this page, you can get started with our [Contribution guide](https://docs.jans.io/head/CONTRIBUTING/).